theclimbersclub/website/src/_docs/membership/your-application.md

 The process of joining the Climbers’ Club is pretty simple and available on-line as the preferred route; like many other clubs we ask you to complete a short application form and have a couple of current members propose and second you.

-Don’t worry if you don’t know any members, all you need to do is come along to a few meets so that you can meet members who can then propose and second your application (contact the Meet Coordinator – contact details can be found within the meet information page).
+Don’t worry if you don’t know any members, all you need to do is come along to a few meets so that you can meet members who can then propose and second your application (contact the Meet Coordinator – contact details can be found within the [meet information page](https://www.climbers-club.co.uk/meets/)).

 We have special Aspirant Meets which are specifically aimed at ensuring that you can meet a range of members and we recommend that you come to one if possible.
+Check the [meet information page](https://www.climbers-club.co.uk/meets/) for more information.

 There is no age limit for membership nor is there any limit on the total number of members; provided that you, your proposer and seconder follow our guidance notes and advice, your application should be successful.